richasardana/richasardana.github.io/team/_posts/2022-05-20-chris-chavez.md

 cv:
 alum: false
 ---
 Chris is an undergraduate student at [Cornell University].
+Chris joined the lab in November 2021.

 [Cornell University]: https://www.cornell.edu/